Locations:

 • Type I: A type I pilon fracture is an articular fracture (bone break in or around a joint) with minimal or no bone displacement (the broken bones are still aligned).

-• Type II: A type II pilon fracture happens when the bottom of the tibia (known as the articular surface of the bone) is displaced (not aligned), but there’s minimal or no fragments (communition).
+• Type II: A type II pilon fracture happens when the bottom of your tibia is displaced (not aligned), but there’s minimal or no bone fragments (comminution).
 A comminuted fracture is when the bone breaks into more than two pieces.

-• Type III: A type III pilon fracture happens when the bone has broken into more than two pieces (comminution) and the ends of the broken bones have driven into each other (impacted fracture).
-Approximately 25% to 71% of pilon fractures are type III fractures.
+• Type III: A type III pilon fracture happens when the bone is displaced, has broken into more than two pieces, and the joint surface is in multiple pieces.

 Advertisement